ayam-pant01/LibraryManagementSystem/README.md

 - Ensure the Database name matches the database you want to use (you may need to create this database if it doesn’t already exist).
 Verify SQL Server is Running: Make sure your SQL Server instance is running and accessible.

-### LMS WebAPI Installation
+### LMS Webapi App Installation

 Restore Dependencies

-Navigate to the LMS.WebAPI directory and restore the necessary NuGet packages:
+Navigate to the LMS.WebAPI directory.
+Ensure that you are in the root directory of your .NET project, where the .csproj file is located and restore the necessary NuGet packages:

 ```bash
 dotnet restore